Pfern/Oneida_Genomics_Workshop/docs/ONEIDA_Workshop_Program.md

 12h30 Lunch @IGC Cafeteria

+16h30 **Reference-based approach to detect variants in short time-scale evolutionary experiments**
+<br>- Using breseq to detect variants in clones
+<br>- Using breseq to detect variants in populations

+16h00 Coffee Break

-14h00 **Evaluating differential expression with RNA-Seq approaches**
+16h30 **Evaluating differential expression with RNA-Seq approaches**
 <br>- Aligning RNA-Seq reads to the genome using Hisat2
 <br>- Generating Gene Counts from alignments using featureCounts
-<br>- Performing differential expression analysis using DESeq2v
+<br>- Performing differential expression analysis using DESeq2

 <hr>